 Club Monaco Cashmere Jacquard Crewneck

-Club Monaco is well known for its excellent sweaters, especially their cashmere options.
+Club Monaco is well known for its excellent sweaters, especially its cashmere options.
 They are moderately priced and usually have fashionable modern cuts and fits.
-This year, they offer a beautiful Jacquard pattern that is a little bit unusual but still soft and very wearable.
+This year, they have beautiful cardigans, hoodies and polo sweaters as well as the standard crew neck options.